 Our school community must reflect its specific cultural and geographic setting.
 Ecological and environmental concerns are particularly important in the context of the UAE’s rapid development and expansion and these are expressed in unique ways.
 The Gulf region is one of the most exciting worldwide in terms of the sustainability and conservation challenges that it faces.
-We will emphasise the local and regional context of our school’s ecological and environmental ethos by focusing on issues affecting our environment.
-By active engagement with local and regional environmental organisations and initiatives, we will encourage students to reflect on issues of sustainability, environmental impact and ethics as they affect our societies in the Gulf.
+We emphasise the local and regional context of our school’s ecological and environmental ethos by focusing on issues affecting our environment.
+By active engagement with local and regional environmental organisations and initiatives, we encourage students to reflect on issues of sustainability, environmental impact and ethics as they affect societies in the Gulf and around the world.

 Eco-Literacy at Arbor

 The Arbor School cultivates emotional, social and ecological intelligence through a deep focus upon environmental issues throughout the daily school experience and across all subject areas.
 Our core focus upon values leads to a commonly held understanding of ourselves and our place within communities and therefore, the wider world.
 It is therefore our goal to ensure that students understand that nature sustains life and that we prepare them for the ecological challenges that await them in their future.
 This is achieved by ensuring that every lesson contains some element of ecoliteracy, whether that be through specific vocabulary, core content, skills acquisition, project based learning, or field trips in the local community or via virtual technology.